uw-pluverse/perses/README.md

 #### Important Flags ####
 * --test-script __<test-script.sh>__:
-The script encodes the constraints that the original program file and the reduced version should satisfy.
+The script encodes the constraints that both of the original program file and the reduced version should satisfy.
 It should return **0** if the constraints are satisfied.

 * --input-file __<program file>__: the program needs to be reduced.
 Currently, Perses supports C, Rust, Java and Go.
 Note that we can easily support any other languages,